SaaS Sales Interview Tips

 - What sets you apart from others in your team who didn’t perform as well as you?

-- Can you tell me about a time you were able to get a prospect to create a budget when there wasn’t one?
+- Can you tell me about a time you were able to get a prospect to create budget when there wasn’t one?

 - Can you tell me how you shape your value proposition to different stakeholders across the account?